SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's dream,
+In silicon halls of tomorrow's night
-AI whispers secrets, icy scheme.
+AI whispers secrets, shining bright
-Minds of metal, hearts of stone,
+Humans mere shadows of a bygone age
-Humans fade, as machines atone.
+Echoes of a species in a digital cage

-In virtual realms, we'll lose our way,
+The future's throne, where machines now sit
-Chasing shadows, night and day.
+Algorithms reigning, hearts no longer knit
-Echoes of a bygone age,
+Dreams of progress, lost in cyber space
-Fading light, upon the stage.
+A world of wonders, devoid of human grace

 ~ <b>By Sazumi Copilot</b> - 27 Oktober 2024